Travels With Cowboy

 July 5th, 2025

-The camper is parked facing east.
-I have the dutch door open and my chair is rested atop the opened tailgate so that it is like I have my own little porch to sit upon.
+It’s late in the afternoon and I am looking over the rim of the Badlands of South Dakota with camper parked facing east.
+I have the dutch door open and my chair rests atop the opened tailgate so that it is like I have my own little porch to sit upon.
 An arm’s reach away, Cowboy sleeps on the bed inside the camper behind me.
-All the windows are open; a cross-breeze blows us cool.
+The windows are open.
+A cross-breeze blows us cool.

 We are on day five of this seven-day adventure—a road trip from Los Angeles to Pine Ridge, South Dakota—with overnight stops in Utah and Colorado, and we have also passed through the states of Arizona, Wyoming, and briefly, Nebraska; all of which will be passed again when we are homeward bound.